Ushanka

 An alternative way to wear is to bend the flaps back and tie them behind the head, which is called "ski-style"—this offers less protection from the elements, but much better visibility, essential for high-speed skiing.
 The dense fur also offers some protection against blunt impacts to the head.
-They are also traditionally worn in the Baltic region including Sweden, Finland, Norway and the entire Eastern European region.
+They are also traditionally worn in the Baltic region including Sweden, Finland, Estonia, Norway and the entire Eastern European region.

 Materials

 Ushanka hats are made from sheepskin (tsigeyka or mouton), karakul, rabbit, muskrat, mink and many other furs.
 Artificial fur hats are also manufactured and are referred to as "fish fur" since the material is not from any real animal.
 The simplest "fish fur" of ushankas was made of wool pile with cloth substrate and cloth top, with the exception of the flaps, which had the pile exposed.
 Mink fur ushankas are widely used in the Arctic regions of Russia, protecting the ears and chin of the wearer even from "deep frost", which is around -70 to -40 C.